-When it comes to plant based foods many people have false beliefs about the whole concept.
-They believe they will never again be able to enjoy the foods love, or they will be chomping down like a rabbit on boring greens and salad for the est of their lives.
-This is far from the case, as I have been eating what I would say to be about a 98% plant based diet for the past 2 years, and I can honestly say I have never felt like I have missed out on anything – ever!
-If anything my diet is tastier than it was before and I thoroughly look forward to every meal I indulge in.
+When it comes to plant based foods, many people have false beliefs about the whole concept.
+They believe they will never again be able to enjoy the foods they love, or they will be chomping down like a rabbit on boring greens and salad for the rest of their lives.
+This is far from the case as I have been eating what I would say to be about a 98% plant based diet for the past 2 years, and I can honestly say I have never felt like I have missed out on anything – ever!
+If anything, my diet is tastier than it was before and I thoroughly look forward to every meal I indulge in.

-Changing your diet so drastically forces you to think outside the box, to discover and try foods you may have never before eaten, and also to find different, new and interesting ways of cooking them.
-And I’m quite sure that once you get used to your new way of eating you’ll never want to go back as you will feel so good.
+Changing your diet so drastically forces you to think outside the box; to discover and try foods you may have never before eaten, and to find different, new and interesting ways of cooking them.
+And I’m quite confident that once you get used to your new way of eating you’ll never want to go back as you will feel so good.

-Eating a plant based diet has never been easier than it is right now.
-Whole supermarket sections, and even whole aisles are now being devoted to this healthful lifestyle, and you can pretty much find a plant based replacement for any animal product you like.
-These days they actually taste great too, as not long ago the poor vegans of the world had very little choice but to go to specialist health shops and try in vain to be inspired by insipid, fake looking soya meats, that let’s face it, looked and tasted pretty rank.
+Eating a whole food plant based diet has never been easier than it is right now.
+Whole supermarket sections, even whole aisles are now being devoted to this healthful lifestyle; and you can pretty much find a plant based replacement for any animal product you like.
+These days they actually taste great too; unlike not so long ago when the poor vegans of the world had very little choice but to go to specialist health shops and try in vain to be inspired by insipid, fake looking soya meats that let’s face it, looked and tasted pretty rank.

-Now we have choices galore and tasty meat substitutes for sausages, burgers, chicken nuggets, and many other plant based choices are everywhere we look.
-We have many vegan cheeses, butters and yogurts; and they seem to be milking literally every single nut known to man, so we have no problems on that front either.
+Now we have choices galore, and tasty meatless substitutes for sausages, burgers, chicken nuggets, and many other plant based choices are everywhere we look.
+We have many choices of vegan cheeses, butters and yogurts, and they seem to be milking literally every single nut known to man so we have no problems on that front either.

 What can I eat on the Plant Based Diet?

 Below is a list of all the tasty and healthy foods you can enjoy on the plant based diet.
-Remember, there are also many other junk foods that are still classed plant based, such as sugar, sweets, saturated fats, hydrogenated oil, crisps, fries, and also lots of branded vegan junk foods.
-But a real plant based diet in essence is a healthy diet, and that is the foods I shall be focusing on in this post.
+Remember, there are also many other junk foods that are still classed plant based such as sugar, sweets, saturated fats, hydrogenated oil, crisps, fries, and also lots of branded vegan junk foods.
+But a real plant based diet, in essence is, a healthy diet, and these are the foods I shall be focusing on in this post.

 You can decipher which category a food comes mostly into by using this chart.
 You will find that some foods may naturally contain nutrients from more than one category.
-Quinoa is one example of this and is the only food that is actually a ‘complete’ food (and a complete protein) in itself, as it contains fats, protein, carbohydrate, fiber AND nutrients all rolled into one – so be sure to eat LOTS of this awesome superfood on your plant based diet.
+Whole seed quinoa is one example of this, and is one of the few foods that is actually a ‘complete’ food (and a complete protein) in itself.
+It contains fats, protein, carbohydrate, fiber AND nutrients all rolled into one; so be sure to eat LOTS of this awesome superfood on your plant based diet.